Jackie O's island getaway hits the market for $65M

 Red Gate Farm in Aquinnah on the Massachusetts island was a sheep farm and hunting cabin when Kennedy Onassis bought it in 1979.

-She added a 6,456-square-foot five-bedroom main residence and a two-story, four-bedroom guest house.
+She added a more than 6,000-square-foot (557-square-meter), five-bedroom main residence and a two-story, four-bedroom guest house.
 The estate, which includes more than a mile of private beachfront, also has several other buildings.

 The property is listed by Christie's International Real Estate.